Fitting for Length

 of them to choose from." - anonymous engineer.)

-This is the most accurate method, since it measures DIRECTLY the length
+This is the most accurate method (especially if it adds a skilled, educated eye for swing faults), since it measures directly the length

 of club the golfer needs.
 The minuses are the necessity for